-The CO2-eq emissions from this sub-sector were 2.2 % of the total emissions from Energy sector in 2019.
-From 2006 oil and gas production is continuously decreasing consequently CO2-eq emission is decreasing too.
-The amount of the emission in 1990 result from oil activities (39 %) while in 2019 the large majority of emissions result from gas activities (72.9 % in 2019).
+The CO_2 -eq emissions from this sub-sector were 2.9 % of the total emissions from Energy sector in 2020.
+From 2006 oil and gas production is continuously decreasing consequently CO_2 -eq emission is

 The activity data and emission factors used to calculate fugitive emissions from oil and gas are shown in Table A3-19 and A3-20, Annex 3.